OfficeDev/office-js-docs-pr/reference/word/enums.md

 ## Word.LocationRelation
-* **Unrelated**: this instance and the range are in different sub-documents
+* **Unrelated**: This instance and the range are in different sub-documents.
-* **Equal**: this instance and the range represent the same range
+* **Equal**: This instance and the range represent the same range.
-* **ContainsStart**: this instance contains the range and that it shares the same start character.
-The range does not share the same end character as this instance
+* **ContainsStart**: This instance contains the range and that it shares the same start character.
+The range does not share the same end character as this instance.
-* **ContainsEnd**: this  instance contains the range and that it shares the same end character.
-The range does not share the same start character as this instance
+* **ContainsEnd**: This  instance contains the range and that it shares the same end character.
+The range does not share the same start character as this instance.
-* **Contains**: this instance contains the range, with the exception of the start and end character of this instance
+* **Contains**: This instance contains the range, with the exception of the start and end character of this instance.
-* **InsideStart**: this  instance is inside the range and that it shares the same start character.
-The range does not share the same end character as this instance
+* **InsideStart**: This  instance is inside the range and that it shares the same start character.
+The range does not share the same end character as this instance.
-* **InsideEnd**: this instance is inside the range and that it shares the same end character.
-The range does not share the same start character as this instance
+* **InsideEnd**: This instance is inside the range and that it shares the same end character.
+The range does not share the same start character as this instance.
-* **Inside**: this instance is inside the range.
-The range does not share the same start and end characters as this instance
+* **Inside**: This instance is inside the range.
+The range does not share the same start and end characters as this instance.
-* **AdjacentBefore**: this instance occurs before, and is adjacent to, the range
+* **AdjacentBefore**: This instance occurs before, and is adjacent to, the range.
-* **OverlapsBefore**: this instance starts before the range and overlaps the range’s first character
+* **OverlapsBefore**: This instance starts before the range and overlaps the range’s first character.
-* **Before**: this instance occurs before the range
+* **Before**: This instance occurs before the range.
-* **AdjacentAfter**: this instance occurs after, and is adjacent to, the range
+* **AdjacentAfter**: This instance occurs after, and is adjacent to, the range.
-* **OverlapsAfter**: this instance starts inside the range and overlaps the range’s last character
+* **OverlapsAfter**: This instance starts inside the range and overlaps the range’s last character.
-* **After**: this instance occurs after the range
+* **After**: This instance occurs after the range.

 ## Word.BorderLocation